Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Koszulity and Gradings

 \begin{proof} The category $\Op(n)$ is a highest weight category and each block is equivalent to a category of finite dimensional modules over a Koszul algebra $A=\END_\mg(P)$, \cite{BGS}.
 Then $A$ is standard Koszul by \cite[Corollary 3.8]{ADL}.
 Since the set $\cS$ is saturated, the algebra $\VWd(\alpha,\beta)$ is again standard Koszul by \cite[Proposition 1.11]{ADL}.
 Since it is standard Koszul and quasi-hereditary it is Koszul by \cite[Theorem 1]{ADL}.
 The second statement follows by the same arguments using Theorem~\ref{Oprime}. \end{proof}

-Any indecomposable projective, Verma or simple module in ${\cB}$ as above has a graded lift in $\hat{\cB}$ and this lift is unique up to isomorphism and overall shift in the grading, \cite{Stroppel}.
-We choose a lift such that the head is concentrated in degree zero and denote it by the same symbol as the original module.
-For an explicit description of these modules for $\cO(n)$ see \cite{ES_diagrams}.
+Any indecomposable projective, Verma or simple module in ${\cB}$ as above has a graded lift in $\hat{\cB}$ by \cite[Theorem 2.1]{StDuke} and this lift is unique up to isomorphism and overall shift in the grading, \cite[Lemma 1.5]{Stroppel}.
+We choose a lift such that the head is concentrated in degree zero and call it {\it the standard lift}.

-\begin{remark} {\rm The Koszul grading on the basic algebra underlying $\VWd(\alpha,\beta)$ or $z_d\VWd(\alpha,\beta)z_d$ is unique up to isomorphism.
-Lemma \ref{singO} refines then to graded decomposition numbers given by parabolic Kazhdan-Lusztig polynomials of type $(D_n, A_{n-1})$, see \cite{LS} for explicit formulas and \cite{ES_diagrams} for an explicit description of the underlying basic Koszul algebra. } \end{remark}
+\begin{remark} The Koszul grading on the basic algebra underlying $\VWd(\alpha,\beta)$ or $z_d\VWd(\alpha,\beta)z_d$ is unique up to isomorphism \cite[Proposition 2.5.1]{BGS}.
+Then, by \cite{SS}, Proposition~\ref{singO} can be refined to graded decomposition numbers given by parabolic Kazhdan-Lusztig polynomials of type $(\mathrm{D}_n, \mathrm{A}_{n-1})$, see \cite{LS} for explicit formulas and \cite[Section 2.1]{ES_diagrams} for an explicit description of the underlying basic Koszul algebra. \end{remark}